gaugefreedom/intelexta/schemas/PHASE2_SCHEMA_IMPLEMENTATION.md

 ## Summary

-Successfully created `car-v0.3.schema.json` that accurately reflects the **current implementation** of both IntelexTA Desktop and the verifiable-summary MCP server (CAR-Lite).
+Successfully created `car-v0.3.schema.json` that accurately reflects the **current implementation** of both Intelexta Desktop and the verifiable-summary MCP server (CAR-Lite).

 ### Validation Results